innoq/simplete/README.md

-Simplete ([demo](http://innoq.github.io/simplete/)) is a [custom element](https://www.webcomponents.org/introduction#custom-elements) for HTML-based autocompletion.
+Simplete ([demo](http://innoq.github.io/simplete/)) is a [custom element](https://www.webcomponents.org/introduction#custom-elements) for autocompletion, using HTML fragments dynamically requested from the server.
 It is suitable both for context completion and quicksearch results.

-In contrast to most autocompletion libraries (see [alternatives](#alternatives)), Simplete does not rely on JSON responses from the server and client-side templating, but leaves rendering of results up to the server.
-This typically reduces complexity and increases flexibility.
+Simplete relies on established form semantics and leaves markup up to the server.
+In contrast to most autocompletion libraries (see [alternatives](#alternatives)), which typically rely on JSON responses and client-side templating, this typically reduces complexity and increases flexibility.

 In addition to progressive enhancement, accessibility has been a major driver in the design and implementation (largely thanks to